 Application Review Process

 All applications are reviewed by a review committee based on the demonstrated qualifications outlined above.
-Qualified candidates will then be scheduled for a phone interview, and final decisions are announced in late-November.
+Qualified candidates will then be scheduled for a phone interview, and final decisions are announced in late-March.
 Please be advised that incomplete applications are not reviewed or accepted.
 Youth leaders serve as advocates for patients through local and national campaigns.
 The NCCL also creates new fundraising opportunities, while supporting and increasing support for existing programs.
 Members develop leadership skills and prepare for even larger roles as advocates for people living with Crohn's disease and ulcerative colitis.

 In addition, the Foundation and its youth leadership also provides support for college students who are living with Inflammatory Bowel Disease.
 When a student goes off to college, they are living on their own for the first time and will face many new challenges including new doctors, new teachers, new friends, as well as new food choices.
 At most campuses across the country, there is little support to help these students.
 As a result, the Foundation created an online community to close this gap.